DirectOutput/DirectOutput/Documentation/99_MainpageAndAbout.md

 \note This project is still in a beta status.
 This means that not all functionality has been fully tested and that problems have to be expected.

 During my first experiments with Visual Pinball on my laptop, I thought that it would be a cool idea to a some kind of force feedback to the system.
 It didn't take me long to find out that a solution for this idea did already exist.
-When I started to build my own cabinet the current vbscript implementation supporting only a single LedWiz with 32 outputs became too limited pretty soon.
+When I started to build my own cabinet the current solution supporting only a single LedWiz with 32 outputs became too limited pretty soon.
 On some table there were also stuttering issues.
 So I started to think about another solution and began to implement the DirectOutput framework.

 The DirectOutput framework tries to overcome some limitations of the current solution to control toys in cabinets: